 The 5 Best Breakfast Foods for You

 Skipping breakfast not only increases the risk of weight gain but also influences energy levels, mood and cognitive function.
-You need the right fuel for premium performance.
-Start with these five.
+Start with these 5 best breakfasts instead.

 You’re driving for hours on an uphill road.
 You’ve got the air conditioner cranked, the windshield wipers on and the gas pedal to the floor.
 After six hours, your car starts to sputter.
 You pull over to get some gas.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy